feathery-org/slate/source/index.html.md

 --------- | --------- | -----------
 id | String | The form ID
 name | String | The form name
-internal_id | UUID (Optional) | Feathery-specific identifier for the form.
-Returned only for white label workspaces.
+internal_id | UUID | Feathery-specific identifier for the form